 Works as Applied Psychology Practitioner at First Psychology Centre, Edinburgh.

 Fiona is particularly interested in anti-discriminatory practice and matters of equality and diversity including gender, sexuality, women, body image, and equality issues experienced by people with disabilities and people of colour.
-In addition she has extensive experience working with adults (of all ages) with autism and Asperger's.

 Fiona's way of workingFiona offers counselling / person-centred therapy and cognitive-behaviour therapy (CBT) and tailors her therapeutic approach to meet the needs and preferences of each individual.